ibexus-platform/ibexus-connector/README.md

 Follow these instructions to download and install IBEXUS connector in your environment.
 Releases are available in two kinds: an executable file or a container image.
 Both kinds support command line tool and REST API usage of IBEXUS Connector.

-### Executable file

-Download the executable binary at <https://github.com/ibexus-platform/ibexus-connector/releases>.
-At the moment, only Unix 64bit is supported.
-Unpack the `.zip` file and move the contained executable to a location of your choice, preferrably `/usr/local/bin` or some other location in your shell's `PATH`.
-Run the binary from your terminal with `ibexus-connector`.
-The binary supports both the command line tool and the REST API modes of IBEXUS Connector.
-The executable has extensive documentation available.
-Get started by executing `ibexus-connector --help` in your terminal.

 ### Container image

 Access the image at Docker Hub: <https://hub.docker.com/r/ibexus/ibexus-connector>.